hyungmogu/react-notes-and-exercises/01_react_basics/topic_4/06_notes.md

             }
         }

-        // see arrow function here
+        // see the arrow function here
         incrementScore = () => {
             this.setState({
                 score: this.state.score += 1